This post may contain affiliate sales links. Please read my disclosure policy.

 Bake, Cool + Slice

-Bake 25 minutes or until bars have set and edges have browned slightly.
-Cool completely, then cut into 20 even bars.
+Bake 25 minutes or until bars have set and edges are slightly golden brown.
+Cool completely, then using a sharp knife, cut into 20 even bars.
 Store and serve at room temperature.

 Storing Magic Bars

-Magic Bars can be stored in an airtight container for up to 5 days at room temperature.
-You could refrigerate these if you live in a hotter climate however they don’t necessarily *need* to be stored in the fridge.
+This Magic Bar Recipe can be stored in an airtight container for up to 5 days at room temperature.
+You could refrigerate these if you live in a hotter climate however they don’t necessarily need to be stored in the fridge.

 Can I Freeze Magic Bars?